kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 Check that the `/var/run/kanidm-unixd/sock` has permissions mode 777, and that non-root readers can see it with ls or other tools.

-Ensure that `/var/run/kanidm-unixd/task_sock` permissions mode 700, and that it is owned by the kanidm unixd process user.
+Ensure that `/var/run/kanidm-unixd/task_sock` has permissions mode 700, and that it is owned by the kanidm unixd process user.

 ### Verify that You Can Access the Kanidm Server